thefrontside/microstates/README.md

 //> 'yellow'
 ```

 Microstates does not have such a method.
-Instead, next state is derived by invoking a method on the microstate which returns the next state.
+Instead, the next state is derived by invoking a method on the microstate.

 ```js
 import { create } from 'microstates';